Anti-French sentiment: Australia

 Similar anti-French protests occurred in Australia in response to Jacques Chirac's announcement of his intentions to resume French nuclear tests in the Pacific in 1995.
 In Sydney, protestors marched with placards stating "Guillotine Chirac", "In Your Back Yard Jacques" and "Ageing Hippies Against the Bomb".
 According to British journalists Robert Milliken and Tony Barber, French nuclear tests in the Pacific had led Australia (and New Zealand) to " [drift] further from their European roots" and reorient their foreign policy in Asia, and establish closer relationships with nations in the Pacific.
 Numerous boycotts were launched against French companies and products in Australia, and French-owned businesses were vandalised.
 Marc Lacher, a French-born Australian with dual citizenship, noted that "Like many French people in Australia we're against the tests."
 Lacher also stated that "If Australia is serious, it would stop selling uranium to France".

+New Caledonia

+New Caledonia is a sui generis collectivity of overseas France in the southwest Pacific Ocean.
+The separatist Kanak Socialist National Liberation Front has been operating on the island since the 1970s.
+They demand independence from France.
+In May 2024, the organization's activities intensified due to attempt of Paris to amend the constitution which would allow migrants who arrived on the island after 1998 to participate in elections and referendums.
+French President Emmanuel Macron had to declare a state of emergency in New Caledonia and send troops to counter the protesters.
+At the moment, France has arrested 11 rebels and taken them to its territory by a special board.
+This event caused a wave of riots.
+The protesters are smashing up administrative buildings and gun shops.